đź“Ť Cambridge, MA, US

 I am a researcher in chemoinformatics, centered on using machine learning techniques, particularly modeling, and interpretation of the Cell Painting assay, to predict drug bioactivity, safety, and toxicity.

-I am currently based at Broad Institute of MIT and Harvard where I am advised by Anne Carpenter and Shantanu Singh.
+I am currently a Senior Scientist at Merck US.
+I completed my postdoc at the Broad Institute of MIT and Harvard where I was advised by Anne Carpenter and Shantanu Singh.

 Publications